Quantum K-theory of flag varieties via non-abelian localization: Non-isolated recursion

-where $\psi:\mathbb{C}P^1\rightarrow X$ is the $m$-sheet covering stable map to the 1-dimensional $T$-invariant orbit connecting $A$ to $C$ with $T$-character of the tangent direction at $A$ being $\Lambda_2/\Lambda_1$, and $D$ is the homological degree of the orbit connecting $A$ to $C$. \end{itemize} The proof for fixed points other than $A$ and tangent characters other than $\Lambda_2/\Lambda_1$ are similar.
-Corollary \ref{MainCor} follows from combining these results with our argument in Section \ref{NonAbelLoc}.
+where $\psi:\mathbb{C}P^1\rightarrow X$ is the $m$-sheet covering stable map to the 1-dim $T$-invariant orbit $AC$ with tangent $T$-character at $A$ being $\Lambda_{v_1+1}/\Lambda_1$, and $D$ is the homological degree of $AC$. \end{itemize} The cases of fixed points other than $A$ and tangent characters other than $\Lambda_{v_1+1}/\Lambda_1$ are similar.
+We have thus proved Theorem \ref{2} (and Corollary \ref{MainCor}, when combined with the following remark).